ArunMekkad/Computer-Vision---Python/README.md

-# ImageSegmentation - Otsu - Kmeans
+# Image Segmentation with Otsu's Thresholding and K-means Clustering

-This Python script demonstrates image segmentation using two techniques: Otsu's thresholding and K-means clustering.
-Here's an overview of the steps involved:
+This repository contains a Python script that demonstrates image segmentation using two techniques: Otsu's thresholding and K-means clustering.
+The script uses libraries such as NumPy, Matplotlib, scikit-image, and scikit-learn.

+## Program Overview

+The script performs the following steps:

 1. **Load the Image**: The script begins by loading an image using the `imread` function from the `skimage.io` module.